 New Approaches to the Old Hunt for NASH Therapies

-Non-Alcoholic Steatohepatitis (NASH) is the most severe form of non-alcoholic fatty liver disease, characterized by the presence of an abnormal accumulation of fat in the liver.
+Non-Alcoholic Steatohepatitis (NASH) is the most severe form of non-alcoholic fatty liver disease (NAFLD).
+The global prevalence of NAFLD is as high as one billion and is the most common cause of chronic liver disease, affecting between 80 and 100 million in the U.S., among whom nearly 25% progress to NASH.
+NASH is characterized by the presence of an abnormal accumulation of fat in the liver.
 As NASH evolves, over time it can result in fibrosis in the liver, potentially leading to cirrhosis or cancer.
 Even 35 years after its formal description, no treatments have been shown to be universally effective, and even those which work partially have serious side effects.
 A number of treatments have been investigated in the past, including decreasing insulin resistance and modifying patient lifestyles.

 When: Thursday, July 11th, 2019

 Time: 11am EDT / 4pm BST / 5pm CEST